Arctic Bay: History

 The Arctic Bay area has been occupied for nearly 5000 years by Inuit migrating from the west.
 In 1872, a European whaling ship, the Arctic, captained by Willie Adams, passed through and gave the area its English name.

 In September 1926, the Hudson's Bay Company (HBC) established a fur trade post at Arctic Bay, originally called Tukik, but closed the next year.
 In 1931, the Tukik post was reopened and renamed to Arctic Bay in 1936.

 In 1959, the HBC post became part of its Northern Stores Department.
 HBC divested this department in 1987 to The North West Company, which still operates a Northern Store at Arctic Bay.

 When the nearby mining town of Nanisivik closed in 2006, residents of Arctic Bay had hoped to boost their housing and public facilities with buildings relocated from Nanisivik, but those hopes were dashed due to lead-zinc contamination.
 However, a church was relocated from Nanisivik to Arctic Bay in April 2007.

 On 10 August 2007, Prime Minister Stephen Harper announced the creation of Nanisivik Naval Facility, to reinforce Canadian presence in the Arctic.
 The original plans have been downgraded after geotechnical problems increased the cost; it will now operate for four months a year as a refuelling station, primarily for the Harry DeWolf-class Arctic patrol ships.
 Construction began in August 2014 and the facility is planned to be fully operational by 2025.

-In October 2020, clothing manufacturer Canada Goose and Canadian actor Ryan Reynolds announced the donation of over 300 repurposed parkas and boots to K-12 students at Inuujaq School.
+In October 2020, clothing manufacturer Canada Goose and Canadian actor Ryan Reynolds announced the donation of over 300 repurposed parkas and boots to K–12 students at the Inuujaq School in Arctic Bay.
 The donation came after a tweet from activist Koonoo Han, who had grown up in the community, drawing attention to the needs of the community.